gabrielecodes/9bitssystems/src/content/posts/ai-in-data-engineering.md

 subtitle: "Thinking about the best uses of AI in data engineering"
 excerpt: "What's the best use of AI in data engineering?
 There are many opinions out there concerning the best ways to leverage AI."
 tags: ["Data Engineering", "Career", "Data Strategy"]
-image: "ai.jpg"
+image: "ai_lowered.jpg"
-alt: "graphs on a computer"
+alt: "ai chip"
 ---

 ## Aligning Teams on AI Adoption